microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-enrollment-windowsautopilotdeviceidentity-unassignuserfromdevice.md

 ---
 title: "unassignUserFromDevice action"
-description: "Unassigns the user from an Autopilot device."
+description: "Unassigns the user from an Autopilot device."author: "tfitzmac"
 ---

 # unassignUserFromDevice action